GoogleCloudPlatform/gcsfuse/docs/mounting.md

     my-bucket /mount/point gcsfuse rw,noauto,user

-Afterward, you can run `mount /mount/point`.
-The `noauto` option specifies that the file system should not be mounted at boot time.
-If you want this, remove the option and modify your mount helper to tell the daemonizing program to run gcsfuse as your desired user.
+Afterward, you can run `mount /mount/point` as a non-root user.

+The `noauto` option above specifies that the file system should not be mounted at boot time.
+If you want this, remove the option and modify the mount helper script in `/sbin` to tell the daemonizing program to run gcsfuse as your desired user.

 [daemon]: http://libslack.org/daemon/